-We've been working to complete the Montour Trail since 1989, and every year, we get a little closer.
-However, we've still got a few gaps in the southern portion of the trail.
-It is still possible to ride the entire trail by filling in the gaps with a little road riding.
+We've been working to complete the Montour Trail since 1989, and every year, we get closer.
+There are still three on-road sections in the southern portion of the trail.

 If you'd like to help us achieve our final goal of an unbroken trail, see Ways You Can Help.

 Eastbound: fter crossing the Library Viaduct walk over the rough section of trail towards Pleasant Street.
 Turn right onto Pleasant St, crossing over the Port Authority tracks and past the Library Station.
 Turn left onto Brownsville Road.
 Follow Brownsville Road about 0.9 miles to the Sunset Golf Course entrance.
 Directly across from the Golf Course entrance, turn left onto Stewart Road.
 Ride downhill 100 yards; cross the small bridge then immediately turn right into the Montour Trail parking/access area.
 Go to the back of the parking lot, pass the gate and continue on the trail.
 The trail continues 2.3 miles to Piney Fork Road, with a short section (280 feet) on Triphammer Road at 1.5 miles.

 Westbound: At the parking area pass the gate and continue through the parking area to Steward Road, turn left onto Stewart, go uphill 100 yards then turn right onto Brownsville Road.
 Follow Brownsville Road. about 0.9 mile past the Library Port Authority station.
 Immediately after the station turn right onto Pleasant Street.
 After passing High Street on the right, go about 100 feet to the trail entrance on your left.
 Walk the rough section of trail between Pleasant Street and the Library Viaduct.